 When you arrive at the restaurant, check in with the host/hostess.
 If they can seat you immediately, they will.
 Of course, those ahead of you with reservations will be seated first.
 If there’s no seating available when you check in, you’ll be asked to wait for the next available table.
 There’s usually some kind of waiting area with chairs, but they vary in size and number of seats.
 Some of these areas serve drinks and appetizers, but many don’t.

 Yes, they do.
 Every person must be counted when you’re making a reservation.
+In part this is a fire code regulation thing.
+Also Disney simply needs to know how to seat you.

 Do you have more tips or thoughts on this topic?